-Taking a new approach to study cells’ internal defenses against microbial invaders
+Taking a new approach to understanding our immune defenses against microbial invaders

 October 15, 2024 | Life Sciences

-Today, the David and Lucile Packard Foundation announced that Lena Pernas – UCLA assistant professor of microbiology, immunology & molecular genetics – is among 20 early-career scientists in their 2024 Class of Packard Fellows for Science and Engineering.
+Today, the David and Lucile Packard Foundation announced that Lena Pernas – UCLA assistant professor of microbiology, immunology & molecular genetics – is among 20 early-career scientists to be named a 2024 Packard Fellow for Science and Engineering.

 Fellows are selected from a highly competitive pool of the nation’s most promising early-career professors.
 According to the Packard Foundation, their fellows “take a creative approach to their research, dare to think big, and follow new ideas wherever they lead.”
-To support their innovative research, each Packard Fellow will receive $875,000 over a period of five years.
+Over a period of five years, each Packard Fellow will receive $875,000 to support their innovative research.

 Pernas’ research

-Research in her lab has already shown that during infection with the human parasite Toxoplasma gondii, specific organelles (mitochondria) fuse to increase fatty acid uptake, a key resource Toxoplasma needs to grow, thus limiting infection.
+Research in Pernas’ lab has already shown that when cells are infected with the human parasite, Toxoplasma gondii, certain organelles (called mitochondria) fuse to limit a key resource that this parasite needs to grow.

 Using Toxoplasma to study how organelles respond to infection, her lab will define the specific signals that mitochondria use to sense and respond to Toxoplasma.
-They will also look at other organelles and their roles in defending cells from microbial invasion.
+They will also study other organelles and their roles in combating infection.